 - Cut the onions into thin, even slices (about ¼ inch thick).
 This helps them cook evenly and gives the soup a consistent texture.

 - Patience is a virtue!
-Caramelizing the onions can take about 45 to 50 minutes.
-Taking your time here is the key to achieving the distinct umami-sweetness French onion soup is known for.
+Caramelizing the onions can take about 45 to 50 minutes – take your time.

 - If your soup isn’t as thick as you’d like, continue simmering until the liquid reduces and it’s thickened to your preference.
 You can also stir in a cornstarch slurry (1 tablespoon cornstarch + 1 ½ tablespoons water) to help thicken the broth.